How to get your best refinance rate

 - Great customer service

-And check the lender’s reputation via online reviews, conversations with friends or neighbors or with real estate agents who work with more than one lender.
+Additionally, check the lender’s reputation via online reviews, conversations with friends or neighbors, or with real estate agents who work with more than one lender.

 Mortgage refinance rates FAQ

-Typically, refinance rates and purchase mortgage rates are the same.
-You won’t pay a higher rate just because you’re trying to refinance your mortgage than you would if you’re using a mortgage to buy a home.
-For example, you’ll pay a lower interest rate on a 15-year fixed-rate loan than you would for a 30-year fixed-rate loan.
-You’ll also pay a lower rate if you have a good credit score (typically 740 or higher) and a low debt-to-income ratio (typically 36 percent or lower).
+Refinance rates and purchase mortgage rates are often the same.
+You typically won’t pay a higher rate just because you’re refinancing.
+However, market conditions can affect that relationship.

+Your credit score, home equity, debt-to-income ratio, and loan type (for example, fixed-rate mortgage or adjustable-rate mortgage) are the main factors that affect your refinance rate.
+Loan term, loan amount, loan-to-value ratio, and loan product are also important.
+For example, you’ll typically pay a lower interest rate on a 15-year mortgage than you would for a 30-year fixed-rate loan.
+You’ll also pay a lower rate if you have a good credit score (typically 740 or higher) and a low DTI ratio (typically 36% or lower).

 The tried-and-true method for getting the lowest refinance rate is to get quotes from more than one lender — and ask questions.
 If you talk to a lender directly, ask why its rate or closing costs are different from other quotes you’ve received.
 Lenders are required to provide formal Loan Estimates before you refinance so you can compare costs.
 If you have a low debt-to-income ratio, a good credit score, and a reliable source of income, you’re in the driver’s seat.
 Lenders will fight each other to get your business.